daos-stack/daos/src/object/README.md

 request it handles it as below steps:
--   firstly forwards the IO request to others shards For the request forwarding, it is offload to the vos target's offload extreme to release the main IO service extreme from IO request sending and reply receiving (see shard_req_forward).
+-   firstly forwards the IO request to others shards For the request forwarding, it is offload to the vos target's offload xstream to release the main IO service xstream from IO request sending and reply receiving (see shard_req_forward).
 -   then serves the IO request locally
 -   waits the forwarded IO's completion and reply client IO request.